Does the full configuration interaction method based on quantum phase estimation with Trotter decomposition satisfy the size consistency condition?: Computational conditions

-The computational cost of the quantum circuit simulations of the QPE-based full-CI is very large, and the acceleration of the numerical simulation is very important to study sizable systems with larger number of ancillary qubits.
-In the QPE with $N$ ancillary qubits, we have to perform the controlled-$U$ operation $2^N - 1$ times, and this is the most time-consuming process.
-In this study, we reduce the simulation cost by performing the quantum circuit sequentially by adding ancillary qubits one by one.
-The schematic representation of the QPE quantum circuit simulation is shown in FIG.~\ref{fig:fig3}.
+The computational cost of quantum circuit simulations for QPE-based full-CI is substantial, making acceleration crucial for studying larger systems.
+In QPE with $N$ ancillary qubits, we need to perform the controlled-$U$ operation $2^N - 1$ times, which is the most time-consuming process.
+In this study, we reduce the simulation cost by sequentially adding ancillary qubits one by one.
+The schematic representation of our QPE quantum circuit simulation is shown in FIG.~\ref{fig:fig3}.
 In this strategy, the most time-consuming controlled-$U^{2^{N-1}}$ is simulated with $L + 1$ qubits in the first step (the leftmost dotted square in FIG.~\ref{fig:fig3}).
-Then we add an ancillary qubit to simulate controlled-$U^{2^{N-2}}$ with $L + 2$ qubits in the second step (the second dotted square from the left in FIG.~\ref{fig:fig3}).
-In this approach, the simulation time of the second step is of the same order as that of the first step.
-This is because the depth of the quantum circuit in the second step is about half of that of the first step, but the number of qubits in the simulation increases by one in the second step.
-The former reduces the simulation time to be half, but the latter makes the simulation time about twice as long, and these effects almost cancel each other out. the QPE simulations based on the implementation in FIG.~\ref{fig:fig3} can accelerate the QPE simulation about $\mathcal{O}(2^N/N)$ from the na{\"i}ve implementation in FIG.~\ref{fig:fig1}, which means an exponential speed up of the numerical simulations.
+Next, we add an ancillary qubit to simulate the controlled-$U^{2^{N-2}}$ with $L + 2$ qubits in the second step (shown in the second dotted square from the left in FIG.~\ref{fig:fig3}).
+In this approach, the simulation time for the second step is approximately the same as for the first step.
+This occurs because the depth of the quantum circuit in the second step is about half of that in the first step, while the number of qubits increases by one.
+The reduction in simulation time due to the decreased circuit depth is offset by the increased qubit count, leading to nearly equal simulation times for both steps.The QPE simulations based on the implementation in FIG.~\ref{fig:fig3}, resulting in an exponential speed up of the numerical simulations from naive implementation in FIG.~\ref{fig:fig1}.